dennis-kachila/password-central/README.md

    - Right-click on any password field when creating a new account
    - Select "Generate Strong Password" from the context menu
    - The extension will generate a secure password and automatically paste it into the field
+   - The extension will automatically detect and fill "confirm password" or "re-enter password" fields
    - After successful account creation, the extension will prompt you to save your credentials
+   - View and manage all your saved credentials through the dedicated credentials page
+3. **Credentials Management**:
+   - Click on the extension icon in your browser toolbar
+   - Click "View All Credentials" button to open the dedicated credentials management page
+   - Search for specific credentials using the search box
+   - Sort credentials by website, username, or date
+   - Show/hide passwords with the visibility toggle
+   - Copy usernames or passwords with a single click
+   - Delete unwanted credentials
+   - The system automatically prevents duplicate entries by updating existing credentials

 ## Installation Instructions